DisnakeDev/disnake/docs/ext/commands/api.rst

 LargeInt
 ~~~~~~~~

-This is a type alias of :class:`int` to allow large numbers in slash commands, meant to be used only for annotations.
+This is a class which inherits from :class:`int` to allow large numbers in slash commands, meant to be used only for annotations.

 .. _ext_commands_api_cogs: